fanzheng10/HiDeF/README.md

 ## Introduction

-HiDeF is an analysis framework to robustly resolve the hierarchical structures of networks based on multiscale community detection and the concepts of persistent homology.
+HiDeF is a method for robustly resolving the hierarchical structures of networks based on multiscale community detection and the concepts of persistent homology.

 HiDeF is described in the following manuscript: